httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Digest Does Not Protect the Full HTTP Message

-This document specifies a data integrity mechanism that protects HTTP `representation data`, but not HTTP `representation metadata` fields, from certain kinds of accidental corruption.
+This document specifies a data integrity mechanism that protects HTTP `representation data`, but not HTTP header and trailer fields, from certain kinds of accidental corruption.

 `Digest` is not intended to be a general protection against malicious tampering with HTTP messages.
 This can be achieved by combining it with other approaches such as transport-layer security or digital signatures.

-## Broken Cryptographic Algorithms {#broken-algorithms}

-Cryptographic algorithms are intended to provide a proof of integrity suited towards cryptographic constructions such as signatures.

-However, these rely on collision-resistance for their security proofs [CMU-836068].
-The "md5" and "sha" digest-algorithms are vulnerable to collisions attacks, so they MUST NOT be used with `Digest`.

-## Other Deprecated Algorithms {#deprecated-algorithms}

-The ADLER32 algorithm defined in [RFC1950] has been deprecated by [RFC3309] because, under certain conditions, it provides weak detection of errors.
-It is now NOT RECOMMENDED for use with `Digest`.

 ## Digest for End-to-End Integrity

-`Digest` only covers the `representation data` and not the `representation metadata`. `Digest` could help protect the `representation data` from buggy manipulation, undesired "transforming proxies" (see Section 7.7 of {{SEMANTICS}}) or other actions as the data passes across multiple hops or system boundaries.
+`Digest` could help protect the `representation data` from buggy manipulation, undesired "transforming proxies" (see Section 7.7 of {{SEMANTICS}}) or other actions as the data passes across multiple hops or system boundaries.
 Even a simple mechanism for end-to-end `representation data` integrity is valuable